pacroy/.github/README.md

 You can customize linters in each target repository by setting additional environment variables according to the [linter documentation](https://github.com/super-linter/super-linter/blob/main/README.md).
 An environment variable can be set by creating a file named `ENVIRONMENT_NAME.var` in the folder `.github/linters` within your target repository.

 For example, if you want to disable KUBECONFORM linter, create file `VALIDATE_KUBERNETES_KUBECONFORM.var` with value `false` as the content.
 Put the file in the folder `.github/linters` within your target repository.
 All variables files will be automatically loaded and used by the linters.

-## Maintainer Guide

-To get the workflows run with latest codes from your branches:

-1. Create branch and make changes.

-2. Force update and push tag first.

-    ```sh
-    git tag -am "v1" v1 --force
-    git push origin v1 --force
-    ```

-3. Commit and push the changes.